HubRise/website/content/apps/shopify/en/configuration.md

 In this section, you can customise how status changes in HubRise are reflected in Shopify.

 For each HubRise order status, specify the corresponding Shopify order status.
-To ignore a status change, select **Do nothing**.
+To ignore a status change, select **Do not map**.

 ### Service Types